pranavi0311/Financial-Fraud-Detection-and-Prevention/README.md

-# Financial Fraud Detection and Prevention
+# Risk Score-based Financial Fraud Detection and Prevention

 A machine learning-based system to detect and flag suspicious financial transactions, helping prioritize high-risk cases for review.